top of page

 • Power supply

-Check the bill of materials for reference.
+Check the bill of materials for reference, and the hardware vide guide.

-The final setup will look something like this:
+This stage will look something like this:

 drumpi-case-open.jpg